Sandman (DC Comics): Wesley Dodds

 Wesley Dodds is the first DC Comics fictional character to bear the name of the Sandman.
 Attired in a green business suit, fedora, and gas mask, the Sandman uses a gun emitting a sleeping gas to sedate criminals.
-He starts out as a "mystery man", but eventually develops into a more standard superhero, becoming a founder of the Justice Society of America.
+He starts out as reminiscent of a pulp magazine anti-hero, but eventually develops into a more standard superhero, becoming a founder of the Justice Society of America.
 He later uses sand and a blowtorch that he could use to quickly create walls, and wears a purple and gold costume.
 Sandman would later pick up a sidekick, Sandy the Golden Boy.
 The Sandman appeared in Adventure Comics #40 (July 1939) through #102 (February 1946).

 Garrett Sanford

 The Sandman of the 1970s was created by Joe Simon and Jack Kirby.
 Issue #1 was intended as a one-shot, but five more issues and an additional story followed.
 After the first issue, the stories were written by Michael Fleisher.
 The second and third issues were illustrated by Ernie Chua.
 Inks were by Kirby, Mike Royer and, in the sixth issue, Wally Wood.
 All covers were by Kirby, and the fourth issue noted his return to the interior artwork on the cover.

-This Sandman was originally intended to be the Sandman of popular myth, "eternal and immortal", despite his superhero-like appearance and adventures.
-The Sandman is assisted by two living nightmares named Brute and Glob, whom he releases from domed cells with the help of a magic whistle.
-They are nuisances who beg for release, who are intent on hand-to-hand combat, but are implied to be relatively harmless and well-intentioned once freed.
-Using security monitoring devices, the Sandman can enter the "Dream Stream" or the "Reality Stream" (in which he acts like the superhero he looks like) and he carries a pouch of dream dust with which he can cause anyone to sleep and dream.
-The Sandman's main task is protecting children from nightmare monsters within their dreams, especially one young boy named Jed Paulsen, who lives with his grandfather Ezra Paulsen as well as to ensure that children have an appropriate level of nightmares rather than dealing with such anxieties in real life.
+Kirby and Simon reimagined the Sandman inspired by the Sandman of popular folkloer, who induces people to sleep with use of a powder.
+There was no detailed origin story or explation for this version of the character.
+The Sandman is assisted by two living nightmares named Brute and Glob.
+They are implied to be relatively harmless and well-intentioned once freed.
+Using security monitoring devices, the Sandman can enter the "Dream Stream" or the "Reality Stream", and he carries a pouch of dream dust with which he can cause anyone to sleep and dream.
+The Sandman's main task is protecting children from nightmare monsters within their dreams, especially one young boy named Jed Paulsen, who lives with his grandfather Ezra Paulsen.
+The Sandman also ensures children have an appropriate level of nightmares rather than dealing with such anxieties in real life.

-Implied to be a major foe of his is the Nightmare Wizard, who creates nightmares that are too extreme and sometimes kill children who dream them.
-In none of his three appearances does the Nightmare Wizard serve as an antagonist, but the two are clearly opposed to each other.
+The Nightmare Wizard is the Sandman's antagonist in three stories, a character who creates nightmares that are too extreme and sometimes kill children who dream them.

 In the final Fleischer-Kirby-created adventure (intended for The Sandman #7 but published in The Best of DC #22) he even assists the legendary Santa Claus against a menacing band of Seal Men who are angry about being sent the wrong gifts during the previous Christmas.